-In the Netherlands the Lean and Green Award has had major attention in the Netherlands.
-Over 250 'front running' companies initiated concrete plans with measurable objectives to reduce their CO_2 emissions amount with 20% within five years.
-Table 3 provides an overview of the 280 improvement opportunities for reducing CO_2 emissions in logistics mentioned by the participants and classified to the four elements of the supply chain scenario.
+In the Netherlands the Lean and Green Award has had major management attention.
+Over 250 'front running' companies initiated specific plans with measurable objectives to reduce their CO2 emissions amount with 20% within five years.
+In total the participants mentioned 280 improvement opportunities for reducing CO2 emissions in logistics.
+Table 3 provides an overall overview of these improvement options categorized to a prevalent term and to one of the four elements of a supply chain scenario.
 Most improvement opportunities (about 60%) mentioned by companies refer to the configuration level; 25% refers to planning and control, 10% to information system improvements and 5% to changes in the organisation.
 Of course this only refers to the frequency and not to the importance of each improvement opportunity (in specific cases)!
-The improvement opportunities at configuration level are mainly characterised as internally optimizing, whereas for planning and control and information systems most options require supply chain collaboration.
-It shows that companies start with improving their own business first, before moving on to the supply chain.
+The improvement opportunities at configuration level are mainly characterised as investments to optimise the internal infrastructure, whereas for planning and control and information systems most options require supply chain collaboration (indicated in table 3 as italic terms).
+It indicates that companies start with improving their own business first, before moving on to the supply chain.
 Collaboration between supply chains and its facilities are considered most as future options to further improve sustainability.

-Table 3.
-Sustainability improvement options (italic = requires partner involvement)
+Table 3.Sustainability improvement options (italic = requires partner involvement)

-Configuration (60%) Planning & Control Information (10%) Organisation (5%)
+Configuration (60%) Planning & Control (25%) Information (10%) Organisation (5%)

-(25%)

-Green warehouse Less material use Fleet management Create internal
+Green warehouse Less material use Fleet management system sCreate internal awareness

-New truck, LZV Delivery adjustments systems awareness

-Vehicle adjustments Planning adjustments (new) TMS Change organisation
+New truck, LZV Delivery adjustments (new) TMS Change organisation

-Fuel adjustments Supply adjustments (new) WMS structure (QSHE)
+Vehicle adjustments Planning adjustments (new) WMS structure (QSHE)

-Relocation sites Consolidation Info sharing with clients Create external
+Fuel adjustments Supply adjustments Info sharing with clients Create external awareness

+Relocation sites Consolidation

-New production Collaboration awareness
+New production Collaboration

 equipment Joint planning

-Network redsign Client involvement
+Network redesign Client involvement

-Packaging redesign
+Packaging redesign Multi-

-Multi-modal network
+modal network

 New supplier